SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-Use the "wait" Step to pause once a page has loaded. will let you wait for a number of seconds when you are on a page.
+Use the `wait` Step to pause once a page has loaded. will let you wait for a number of seconds when you are on a page.
 The time must be shorter than the maximum amount of time for each Step.
 By default, that's 30 seconds, but you can increase that with the "maximum seconds for each Step" Step.

+```
+    When I wait 10 seconds
+```

+This Step can be used multiple times.

-Waiting can help in some situations where you run into timing issues.
-It does nothing for the timing of other steps.
-You can give this Step any number of seconds, though all Steps will timeout after two minutes.
-You can add multiple rows of these if you want.
+Waiting can help in some situations where you run into problems with timing.
 The situations that need this are pretty rare, but here's an example: You navigate to a new page and set a field.
 Sometimes the test passes, but sometimes the test says an element on this page does not exist.
 The problem is probably that the page sometimes needs an extra few seconds to load.
 Add this step in to give it that time.
-```
-    When I wait 10 seconds
-```

 Example: